2jsoo/Project-YoungHee/README.md

 ![End-to-end Pipeline](figures/project_description.png)

 ## Overview
-Young-hee is an interactive game that combines real-time pose detection using MediaPipe with action recognition using deep learning.
+YoungHee is an interactive game that combines real-time pose detection using MediaPipe with action recognition using deep learning.
 The game alternates between "Red Light" and "Green Light" phases:

 During Green Light: Players must perform a specific action (boxing, handclapping, handwaving, or walking) to earn points During Red Light: Players must remain still, or they'll be penalized